Send the link below via email or IMCopy

 Although different drugs have different mechanisms of action, each drug increases the activity of the

-After caffine, alcohol is the most widely used drug in the U.s. approx. 2/3 of U.s. adults consume alcohol occasionally.
+After caffeine, alcohol is the most widely used drug in the U.s. approx. 2/3 of U.s. adults consume alcohol occasionally.

 many alcoholics do not have close relatives who are alcoholics; this finding suggests environmental influences.